 Bali Weather July Averages, Indonesia

-Although temperature wise July is identical to June, the average sea temperature does vary slightly this month.
-In July, it drops just one degree to 27°C (81°F).
-This is still very warm water that hardly anyone would consider cold, even after being in the sea for a long period of time.
+Although temperature-wise July is identical to June, the average sea temperature does vary slightly this month.
+In July, it drops just one degree to 27°C. This is still very warm water for swimming and watersports.

-The average humidity in July is 75%, which again is the same as it is in June.
+The humidity in July averages around 75%, which again is the same as it is in June.
 This is a slightly uncomfortable level, more so on warmer days, but due to Bali's tropical climate, it's basically humid year-round.

 Hotels for Bali in July